tsdiokno/abl/content/tl/docs/nt/roma/roma-1.md

 [^23]: and exchanged the glory of the immortal God for images resembling mortal man, birds, four-footed animals, and reptiles.

-[^24] Kaya ibinigay sila ng Diyos sa karumihan ng kanilang puso ng malapastangan nila ang katawan ng bawat isa.
+[^24] Kaya ibinigay sila ng Diyos at ang karumihan ng kanilang puso para malapastangan nila ang katawan ng bawat isa.

 [^24]: Therefore God delivered them over in the desires of their hearts to sexual impurity, so that their bodies were degraded among themselves.